 Food and garden waste (green waste)

-- Food and garden waste collected in your green waste bin gets turned into compost for Victorian farmers, instead of creating harmful greenhouse gases in landfill.
+- Food and garden waste collected in this bin gets turned into compost for Victorian farms and gardens, instead of creating harmful greenhouse gases in landfill.

 Your next green bin collection date is

-The green waste bin has a lime-green lid and is collected every 2 weeks, on the alternate week to your recycling bin.
+The optional food and garden waste bin has a lime-green lid and is collected every 2 weeks, on the alternate week to your recycling bin.

 What you can put in your green waste bin